YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    ^Weather("Philadelphia",63523,51921)="Sunny"
    ^Weather("Shanghai",63524,13176)="Stormy"

-   GTM>zsystem "$gtm_dist/mupip replicate -source -showbacklog"
+   YDB>zsystem "$gtm_dist/mupip replicate -source -showbacklog"
    Tue Dec  2 23:59:27 2014 : Initiating SHOWBACKLOG operation on source server pid [1063] for secondary instance [Philadelphia]
    1 : backlog number of transactions written to journal pool and yet to be sent by the source server 6 : sequence number of last transaction written to journal pool